cf-convention/cf-conventions/CONTRIBUTING.md

 ## Merging of pull requests, and closing and reopening of issues

-When an issue and accompanying pull request concludes with an agreed change to the conventions, the pull request is merged into the master branch according to the [Rules for CF Convention Changes](http://cfconventions.org/rules.html).
+When an issue and accompanying pull request concludes with an agreed change to the conventions, the pull request is merged into the main branch according to the [Rules for CF Convention Changes](http://cfconventions.org/rules.html).

 The pull request is merged by a member of the Governance Panel or the CF Conventions and Standard Names Committee.
 The person who merges the pull request also closes the issue.